64robots/webforms/docs/content/en/models.md

 - `error_message` is the text that we'll send to the front.
 If it's null then you will get a default one.

-- `default_value` is used when the question has a default_value that is needed to populate before user answers this question.
+- `default_value` is used when the question has a default value that is needed to populate before user answers this question.

-- `min` is used when an integer field is validated.
+- `min` is used when an integer field is being validated.

 - `max` is used when an integer field is being validated

-- `options` is used when the question is of type options.
+- `options` is used when the question is of the type `options`.
 It's a json field.
-Then you should add, if you are working with the DB facade, as `json_encode(['slug' => 'title', 'slug2' => 'title2'], true)`;
+Then you should add, if you are working with the DB facade, as `json_encode(['key' => 'title', 'key-2' => 'title 2'], true)`.
+If you are working with the model itself you can use `['key' => 'title', 'key-2' => 'title 2']`.

 - `required` is used when you want to mark the question as required.